jaaack-wang/gender-predictor/README_en.md

 ([script](https://github.com/jaaack-wang/gender-predicator/blob/main/Naive_Bayes_Gender/char_gender_pair_converter.ipynb))
 such that the train set: test set = 8: 2.

 For Multi-class Logistic Regression algorithms, the splitting of train/dev/test sets is a bit complicated.
-Please refer to [train_dev_test_split.ipynb](https://github.com/jaaack-wang/gender-predicator/blob/main/Multiclass_Logistic_Regression_Gender/train_dev_test_split.ipynb) and [model_training_testing.ipynb](https://github.com/jaaack-wang/gender-predicator/blob/main/Multiclass_Logistic_Regression_Gender/model_training_testing.ipynb) to see more details.
+Given the computational cost, the model was actually only trained on 100k Chinese first names in the end.
+Please refer to [train_dev_test_split.ipynb](https://github.com/jaaack-wang/gender-predicator/blob/main/Multiclass_Logistic_Regression_Gender/train_dev_test_split.ipynb) and [model_training_testing.ipynb](https://github.com/jaaack-wang/gender-predicator/blob/main/Multiclass_Logistic_Regression_Gender/model_training_testing.ipynb) for see more details.

-## An issue
-As both models are trained based on the first names, it thus makes a difference to the predication whether the models can retrieve the first names from any given names (either first names or full names).
-This is because the function used in these two models is dictionary-based max-matching, but some characters used in Chinese first names can also be others' last names.
-Empirically, the accuracy scores reported below are based on the assumption the models are fed with a list of full names.
-However, if only first names are provided, the accuracy will go down by around 7%.

-Possible solutions:
-- Re-train the two models based on full names.
-- Refine the `getFirstName` function with some added-on probility model such that it can retrieve first names more accurately.

 # ONE.
 Naive Bayes
 The algorithm is stored in [gender.py](https://github.com/jaaack-wang/gender-predicator/blob/main/Naive_Bayes_Gender/gender.py).
 You can